gibertgibs/Self-Motive4Tech/CONTRIBUTING.md

 ## WE DON'T PUBLISH

-1. Anything that’s been covered on our blog before.
+1. Anything that’s been covered on personal interest.
 2. Anything that’s not related to tech / gadgets / innovation.
 3. Anything that targets niches like gambling, pharma or erotica.
 4. Anything that’s offensive or racially inclined.